Gekkio/gb-ctr/appendix/external-bus.typ

 === Bus timings

-#let bootrom-footnote = footnote[
-  Does not apply to #hex-range("0000", "00FF") reads while the boot ROM is enabled.
-Boot ROM accesses do not affect the external bus, so it is in the idle state.
-]

 #let bus-diagram = (addr: array, rd: array, wr: array, a15: array, cs: array, data: array, sampling-edge: false) => {
   import timing: diagram, clock as c, data as d, either as e, high as h, low as l, unknown as u, undefined as x, high_impedance as z text(13pt,